Updated: Dec 21, 2022

 What Is The Difference Between California Estate Taxes And Inheritance Taxes?

 Many individuals mix up an estate tax with an inheritance tax since they appear to be the same thing.
-The most important distinction between the two taxes, however, is who pays them.
+However, the most important distinction between the two taxes is who pays them.

 When an estate tax is imposed, the tax is paid by the person who owns the estate.
 The person who inherits the property is liable for paying the inheritance tax.